 For more detailed instructions including screenshots, click here.

-Before add deadline - A graduate student may make schedule changes (add or delete one or more courses) at any time from the start of registration until the last add date for a semester.
+During the Course Adjustment Period (CAP)- A graduate student may make schedule changes (add or delete one or more courses) at any time from the start of registration until the end of the CAP.
 During this time, students can alter their own schedules via Banner.
-Students cannot drop their entire schedule via Banner; please contact your advisor if you want to drop the last class or only class on your schedule.
-The last add date is usually six or seven calendar days after the start of a semester.
+Adding a course is always subject to seating availability.
+Students cannot withdraw from all classes on their entire schedule via Banner;please contact your advisor if you want to withdraw from the last class or only class on your schedule.
+The CAP usually ends four days after the start of a semester.
 The date can be found on the official university calendar.
-Once the last add date has passed, a student can drop a course, but can no longer add a course.
-Switching sections is not allowed after the last add date.
-Adding a course is always subject to seating availability.
+Once the CAP has passed, a student can withdraw from a course, but can no longer add a course.
+Switching sections is not allowed after the CAP.

 If a student wishes to drop their only class or to drop all of their classes, the process is called Withdrawal.
 All withdrawals must be made prior to the final drop date.
 Campus based students should contact the Registrar's Office in person or via letter/fax.
 Distance Education students can contact the Registrar's Office by letter/fax or email at firstname.lastname@example.org.
 Students must use their ECU email account for drop and withdrawal correspondence.
 There may be additional paperwork to be completed after your initial email so make sure you complete the entire process.
 You may not withdraw by phone.
 Please copy your advisor on any email correspondence regarding dropping a class or withdrawal.
 You can check the status of your withdrawal by reviewing your Academic Transcript on Banner Self Service.